-- Edge detection is the process of finding meaningful transitions in an image. - The points where sharp changes in the brightness occur typically form the border between different objects or scene parts. - These points can be detected by computing intensity differences in local image regions. - Initial stages of mammalian vision systems also involve detection of edges and local features.
+- Edge detection is the process of finding meaningful transitions in an image. - The points where sharp changes in the brightness occur typically form the border between different objects or scene parts. - Further processing of edges into lines, curves and circular arcs result in useful features for matching and recognition. - Initial stages of mammalian vision systems also involve detection of edges and local features.